oblinger/HookAnchorApp/logs/ideas/_Ideas_Brain/Brain/2021.06 EOCA/__EOCA__.md

 Just to give a flavor of these categories of ACP safety protocols we briefly list an incomplete collection of them here.
 The intent of this framework is to be able to analyze failure modes that span all of these safety categories.

-{{Notice:  There is no claim that this taxonomy is the best/only taxonomy one might use.
-This taxonomy is really aimed at how these systems interact with various End Run escape possibilities, no claim is being made beyond this.}}
+{[Notice:  There is no claim that this taxonomy is the best/only taxonomy one might use.
+This taxonomy is really aimed at how these systems interact with various End Run escape possibilities, no claim is being made beyond this.]}

 **ACTION RESTRICTION SAFETY**